Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to vemurafenib, any other medications, or any of the ingredients in vemurafenib tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: certain antifungals such as itraconazole (Sporanox), ketoconazole (Nizoral), and voriconazole (Vfend); clarithromycin (Biaxin, in PrevPac); certain medications for human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS) such as atazanavir (Reyataz), indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra), and saquinavir (Invirase); medications for irregular heartbeat such as amiodarone (Cordarone); certain medications for seizures such as carbamazepine (Carbatrol, Epitol, Tegretol), phenobarbital (Luminal), and phenytoin (Dilantin, Phenytek); nefazodone; rifabutin (Mycobutin); rifampin (Rifadin, in Rifamate, in Rifater, Rimactane); rifapentine (Priftin); telithromycin (Ketek); and warfarin (Coumadin, Jantoven).
+Be sure to mention any of the following: certain antifungals such as itraconazole (Onmel, Sporanox), ketoconazole (Nizoral), and voriconazole (Vfend); clarithromycin (Biaxin, in PrevPac); certain medications for human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS) such as indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra), and saquinavir (Invirase); certain medications for seizures such as carbamazepine (Carbatrol, Epitol, Tegretol, others), phenobarbital, and phenytoin (Dilantin, Phenytek); nefazodone; rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); tizanidine; and warfarin (Coumadin, Jantoven).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with vemurafenib, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

-- tell your doctor if you have or have ever had any type of skin cancer; a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death); a low level of calcium, magnesium, or potassium in your blood; heart, kidney, or liver disease.
+- tell your doctor if you have or have ever had any type of skin cancer; a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death); heart failure; a low level of calcium, magnesium, or potassium in your blood; heart, kidney, or liver disease.
+Also, tell your doctor if you have had or are planning to receive radiation therapy.

-- tell your doctor if you are pregnant or plan to become pregnant, or if you plan to father a child.
-You or your partner should not become pregnant while you are taking vemurafenib.
-You should use birth control to prevent pregnancy in yourself or your partner during your treatment with vemurafenib and for at least 2 months afterwards.
+- tell your doctor if you are pregnant or plan to become pregnant.
+You should not become pregnant while you are taking vemurafenib.
+You should use birth control to prevent pregnancy during your treatment with vemurafenib and for 2 weeks after your final dose.
 Talk to your doctor about birth control methods that will work for you.
-If you or your partner becomes pregnant while taking vemurafenib, call your doctor.
+If you become pregnant while taking vemurafenib, call your doctor.
 Vemurafenib may harm the fetus.

-- tell your doctor if you are breast-feeding.
-You should not breast-feed while taking vemurafenib.
+- tell your doctor if you are breastfeeding.
+You should not breastfeed while taking vemurafenib and for 2 weeks after your final dose.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking vemurafenib.